Corporate GovernanceCorporate Governance Guidelines

 4

-With regard to decision on the business executions other than matters to be submitted to the Board of Directors, the Company will prescribe the scope and content of matters delegated to the Management Meeting, Director and President, supervising Directors and others according to the size, characteristics and significance, etc. of each matter in the Authorization Regulations, the Management Meeting Regulations and the Internal Approval Regulations.
+With regard to decisions on business execution other than for matters to be submitted to the Board of Directors, the Company shall prescribe the scope and content of matters delegated to the Management Meeting, the Director and President, supervising Directors and others according to the magnitude, characteristics and significance, etc. of each matter in the Authorization Regulations, the Management Meeting Regulations and the Internal Approval Regulations.

 5

-The Board of Directors will prescribe the basic policy on the internal control system and appropriately establish the system for internal control, risk management and others across the Group.
-In addition, the Board of Directors will use the Internal Auditing Dept. to supervise the operational status of the system.
+The Board of Directors shall prescribe the basic policy on the internal control system and appropriately establish the system for internal control, risk management and others across the Group.
+In addition, the Board of Directors shall use the Internal Auditing Dept. to supervise the operational status of the system.

 Article 15